This post may contain affiliate links.

 Yes, you can use store-bought Thousand Island dressing, but making your own homemade dressing will give the dip a fresher and more vibrant flavor.

-We do not recommend freezing this dip as the dairy may separate when thawed.
+I recommend not freezing this dip as the dairy may separate when thawed.

 Equipment